bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 11:26 PM CT, March 01</p>
+<p class="updated_time"> Latest data: 12:23 AM CT, March 02</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 40°, which is 17° *colder* than yesterday.
-Tomorrow is expected to be 1° *colder* than today.
+Today's high is 40°, which is 0° *colder* than yesterday.
+Tomorrow is expected to be 8° **warmer** than today.

 Currently:

-- 31°
+- 29°
 - Snow
-- 93% humidity
+- 92% humidity
 - 11 mph wind
-- 100% cloud cover
+- 91% cloud cover
-- 36 AQI 🟩
+- 35 AQI 🟩
-- About 0.4 inches of snow on the ground
+- About 0.8 inches of snow on the ground
-- 0.11 inches of snow in the past 24 hours
+- 0.03 inches of rain and 0.5 inches of snow in the past 24 hours
-- 1.27 inches of snow and 0.6 inches of rain expected in the next 48 hours
+- 0.66 inches of snow and 0.61 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>